pwmt/zathura/doc/man/zathurarc.5.rst

   * Value type: String
   * Default value: best-fit

+*page-mode*
+  Defines the default page sizing mode when opening a document.
+Possible options are "none", "equal_width", and "equal_height".
+When set to "equal_width", all pages are scaled to match the width of the current page.
+When set to "equal_height", all pages are scaled to match the height of the current page.

+  * Value type: String
+  * Default value: none

 *advance-pages-per-row*
   Defines if the number of pages per row should be honored when advancing a page.